-We support social entrepreneurs and organisations to develop, test and launch innovative solutions to early childhood challenges in South Africa.
+We support entrepreneurs and social innovators to develop, test and launch innovative solutions to early childhood challenges in South Africa.

 We curate the resources and join disparate dots to ignite greater innovation and entrepreneurship in the South African early childhood ecosystem.